Oaks home and observatory, 40708 Balch Park Road, Springville, CA,

 is located 5.5 miles up that road and just below the former

-Sanford Starhome Observatory, which is visible on the ridge above the
+Sanford Starhome Observatory.
+It is visible on the ridge above the 25

 inch telescope in the photo.
 Monsignor Ronald Royer bought the property

 in 2000 and built a retirement home for his mother Violet and himself.

 He moved the dome from his St. Pancratius parish in Lakewood.
 This dome